-Weeks since Injury Rehabilitation Plan 0-4 Wear the boot (if provided) all of the time when walking.
+Weeks since injury Rehabilitation Plan 0-6 • Wear the boot (if provided) all of the time when walking.
 You do not need to wear it in bed or when resting at home.
 Use the crutches (if provided) to take some of the weight off your foot, as required.
 Start Stage 1 Exercises & Advice.
-4-6 Gradually discontinue using the boot and elbow crutches.
+6-8 Gradually discontinue using the boot and elbow crutches.
 Try walking around the house without them first.
-Wear the boot (if provided) when walking longer distances outdoors.
+Wear the boot when walking longer distances outdoors.
 Move on to Stage 2 Exercises.
-6-12 Gradually resume normal activities as pain allows.
+8-12 Fracture should be largely united (healed).
+Gradually resume normal activities as pain allows.
 Heavier or more strenuous tasks, including long walks, may still be difficult and cause discomfort and swelling at this stage.
 Begin Stage 3 Exercises if required.
-12+ Symptoms will continue to improve over the next few months.
-If you are still experiencing significant pain and / or stiffness please contact us for further advice / management .
+12+ • Symptoms will continue to improve over the next few months.
+If you are still experiencing significant pain and / or stiffness, please contact us for further advice / management.